Tories warned by MI5 that MP candidates could be Chinese spies

 A Conservative Party spokesman said: “When we receive credible information regarding security concerns over potential candidates we act upon them.”

+The two Tories – who had made it onto CCHQ’s central list of candidates – allegedly had links to the United Front Work Department, the party of the Chinese Communist Party which aims to exert influence in other countries.

 There are fears of a potential network of Chinese operatives in Westminster, after the arrest of a parliamentary researcher suspected of spying for Beijing.

-The revelation prompted Rishi Sunak to confront the Chinese premier, Li Qiang, at the G20 over “unacceptable” interference in Britain’s democracy.
+The revelation prompted Rishi Sunak to confront the Chinese premier Li Qiang at the G20 over “unacceptable” interference.

+Mr Sunak was told of the arrest of the Tory researcher suspected of spying for Beijing back in March, according to the Financial Times, but continue to pursue a policy of engagement and refused to designate China a “threat”.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video